EastEnders actor Leonard Fenton dies aged 95

 Actor Leonard Fenton who played Dr Harold Legg in EastEnders, has died at the age of 95.

-He appeared in the first episode of EastEnders in February 1985, with his last scenes airing in 2019.
+He appeared in the first episode of the BBC soap in February 1985, with his last scenes airing in 2019.

 A statement from his family said: “The family of the actor Leonard Fenton are heartbroken to announce his death at the age of 95 on Saturday January 29.
 Best known for his role as Dr Legg on EastEnders, Leonard’s acting career spanned more than 60 years.